BLSQ/dhis2/README.md

     status.success? # => true
     status.total_imported # => 2

-DHIS2 API does not return the ids of the created elements, but you can retreive them with their (unique) name.
+DHIS2 API does not return the ids of the created elements, but you can retreive them with their (unique) name or code.

 ## Development